What are Brokerage Fees? Fees, Commissions & Charges Explained

 There are some similarities in the cost of investing in shares and ETFs with Invest.MT5 compared to trading share CFDs with Trade.MT5.
 For example, when investing in shares there are still trading spreads and trading commissions per transaction to pay.

 However, when investing in shares the investor needs to pay the full value of the shares they are buying up front.
 As this type of investing does not use margin or leverage, there are no overnight swap fees to pay.
-The Admirals contract specification page details all the brokerage fees you need to know about.
+The Admiral Markets contract specification page details all the brokerage fees you need to know about.

-Admirals Investing Commissions
+Admiral Markets Investing Commissions

 Region